Standards in Professionalism & Attendance

-__ progressively strive for and achieve the highest standards of quality
+- Consistently strive for the highest standards of quality in work and conduct.

 If any scheduled course meeting conflicts with mandated religious observance, the student must notify the instructor prior the day of the observance that the student will be absent.